-Being an independent consultant is a great way to get relevant experience that will help you find a good job when you are ready to enter the workforce.
+Being a Micro-Intern is a great way to get relevant experience that will help you find a good job when you are ready to enter the workforce.
 At Parker Dewey, we can help you build that experience by helping you find suitable projects.
 But how will you decide which project suits your needs best?
-Once you’ve identified a project that you think will work for you, how will you secure it and prepare for it?
+Once you've identified a project that you think will work for you, how will you secure it and prepare for it?
 Here are some guiding principles that will help you to make the right decisions.

 Know your skills and preferences